eugenetan01/konnect-workshop-setup/readme.md

 __3. Go to Konnect control plane and see the newly created control plane and do the following__

-a.
-Create a data plane node
+  - Create a data plane node
-b.
-Copy the crt contents and paste it into a file called certs/kong-cert.crt
+  - Copy the crt contents and paste it into a file called certs/kong-cert.crt
-c.
-Copy the key contents and paste it into a file called certs/kong-cert.key
+  - Copy the key contents and paste it into a file called certs/kong-cert.key

 __4. Ensure the aws key is stored in the ec2/keys folder__